 The Royal Holloway University of London subject guide for the Department of Earth Sciences

 These are some useful resources for Earth Sciences, but we have many more!
-You can see the full list of subject specific resources here or see our Databases A-Z for all the resources you have access to as a member of Royal Holloway.
+You can see the full list of subject specific resources here or see our Library Resources A-Z for all the resources you have access to as a member of Royal Holloway.

 The Ordnance Survey collection contains a number of datasets ranging from small scale base maps, such as MiniScale®, to detailed large scale mapping including OS MasterMap®, which is the most detailed large scale vector dataset available from Ordnance Survey.
 Complete coverage of Great Britain is available for all the products in the collection and all products are updated throughout the year, as and when updates are received from Ordnance Survey.